What Is a Film Fixer? The Complete Guide to Production Fixers

 The Full Scope of Fixer Responsibilities, from Permits to Wrap

-The practical work of a production fixer extends further than most people anticipate.
-Their responsibilities span the entire production lifecycle — from the first scouting trip through principal photography to final equipment return — and touch every department on the shoot.
+Here is the breakdown.
+The practical work of a production fixer extends further than most people expect.
+Their responsibilities span the entire production lifecycle — from the first scouting trip through principal photography to final gear return — and touch each department on the shoot.
 Here is what that scope looks like in practice, drawn from the Croatian production environment.

-• [Filming permits](/services/pre-production/film-permit-acquisition/) — coordinating with the Dubrovnik Film Office, Zagreb Film Office, Split city authorities, and the Ministry of Culture for heritage locations and protected sites
+- [Filming permits](/services/pre-production/film-permit-acquisition/) — setting up with the Dubrovnik Film Office, Zagreb Film Office, Split city authorities, and the Ministry of Culture for heritage locations and covered sites

-• Equipment — arranging rental from Croatian equipment houses and managing customs clearance for gear imported through Zagreb Airport or the Port of Rijeka
+- Gear — arranging rental from Croatian gear houses and managing customs clearance for gear imported through Zagreb Airport or the Port of Rijeka

-• [Location scouting](/services/pre-production/location-scouting-services/) — matching creative briefs to Croatia's remarkable range: Dubrovnik's medieval walls, Zagreb's Austro-Hungarian architecture, Plitvice Lakes' cascading waterfalls, Istria's hilltop villages, Split's Diocletian's Palace
+- [Location scouting](/services/pre-production/location-scouting-services/) — matching creative briefs to Croatia's remarkable range: Dubrovnik's medieval walls, Zagreb's Austro-Hungarian build style, Plitvice Lakes' cascading waterfalls, Istria's hilltop villages, Split's Diocletian's Palace

-• Government and community liaison — representing the production to municipal authorities, harbour masters, national park management, and local residents
+- Government and community liaison — representing the production to city authorities, harbour masters, national park management, and local residents

-• Translation and cultural mediation — bridging language gaps and interpreting local customs, expectations, and negotiation styles for international crews
+- Translation and cultural mediation — bridging language gaps and interpreting local customs, expectations, and deal-making styles for global crews

-• Transport and accommodation — organising vehicle fleets, island ferry logistics, boat charters for coastal locations, hotel blocks, and daily crew movements
+- Transport and lodging — organising car fleets, island ferry logistics, boat charters for coastal locations, hotel blocks, and daily crew movements

 Pre-Production: Building the Foundation

+Here is how the work shapes up.
 Before a single frame is captured, the fixer builds the infrastructure the shoot depends on.
-In Croatia this begins with location research — not just identifying visually striking spots (the country has them in abundance) but confirming that each location is practically filmable, accessible for crew vehicles and equipment trucks, and obtainable within the production's permit timeline.
-Dubrovnik's Old Town, for example, is a UNESCO World Heritage Site with strict filming protocols, limited access windows, and a permitting process that requires coordination with both the city film office and heritage authorities.
-The fixer manages every layer of this, while simultaneously sourcing local crew matched to the production's technical requirements, arranging equipment rental, booking accommodation in the right districts, and building a budget that accounts for costs a foreign producer would not foresee — from the seasonal pricing variations in Dalmatian tourist zones to the marine transport costs of getting grip equipment to an island location.
+In Croatia this starts with location research — not just identifying visually striking spots (the country has them in abundance) but confirming that each location is in use filmable, easy to reach for crew cars and gear trucks, and obtainable within the production's permit timeline.
+Dubrovnik's Old Town, for example, is a UNESCO World Heritage Site with strict filming protocols, tight access windows, and a permitting process that needs planning with both the city film office and heritage authorities.
+The fixer manages each layer of this, while at once sourcing local crew matched to the production's tech needs, arranging gear rental, booking lodging in the right districts, and building a budget that accounts for costs a foreign producer would not foresee — from the seasonal pricing variations in Dalmatian tourist zones to the marine transport costs of getting grip kit to an island location.

 Production: Keeping the Machine Running

+Here is how it adds up.
 Once cameras roll, the fixer becomes the production's operational anchor.
-They liaise with permit offices and location owners in real time, manage relationships with neighbours and bystanders, coordinate local crew, and handle whatever surfaces — a cruise ship appearing in frame during a Dubrovnik exterior, a bura wind event closing a coastal road, a location owner raising concerns about noise levels, or an equipment failure that needs a same-day replacement from a local rental house.
-On documentary productions in Croatia, fixers frequently arrange interview subjects, provide editorial context about Croatian history and politics, and facilitate access to locations and institutions that would be unreachable without local introductions.
+They liaise with permit offices and location owners in real time, manage relationships with neighbours and bystanders, set up local crew, and handle whatever surfaces — a cruise ship appearing in frame during a Dubrovnik exterior, a bura wind event closing a coastal road, a location owner raising concerns about noise levels, or a gear failure that needs a same-day replacement from a local rental house.
+On documentary shoots in Croatia, fixers frequently arrange interview subjects, give editorial context about Croatian history and politics, and help access to locations and institutions that would be unreachable without local introductions.
 On commercials and branded content, they keep the shoot moving fast enough to protect compressed schedules while managing the impact of a large crew on locations that often have residential or tourist traffic to consider.

 Administrative and Legal Compliance

-International productions filming in Croatia navigate a specific set of administrative requirements: work notifications for foreign crew within the EU framework, equipment import declarations, compliance with the Croatian Audiovisual Centre's cash rebate programme (which offers a 25% rebate on qualifying Croatian spend, with an additional 5% bonus for productions that promote Croatian culture or locations), production insurance, Croatian labour law obligations, and financial reporting requirements.
-The fixer coordinates all of this — working with local accountants, legal advisors, and the HAVC to keep the production compliant while maximising the financial benefits Croatia offers.
-The rebate paperwork is not a formality; it directly affects the production's bottom line, and errors or incomplete documentation can result in reduced or delayed payments.
+Here is the run-down.
+Global shoots filming in Croatia handle a specific set of administrative needs: work notifications for foreign crew within the EU framework, gear import declarations, compliance with the Croatian Audiovisual Centre's cash rebates programme (which gives a 25% rebates on qualifying Croatian spend, with an extra 5% bonus for shoots that promote Croatian culture or locations), production insurance, Croatian labour law obligations, and financial reporting needs.
+The fixer sets up all of this — working with local accountants, legal advisors, and the HAVC to keep the production compliant while maximising the financial gains Croatia gives.
+The rebates forms is not a formality.
+It directly affects the production's bottom line.
+Errors or incomplete records can result in reduced or delayed payments.

 ACT 03